perbaltzar/photoify/README.md

 * As a user I should be able to create an account.
 * As a user I should be able to login.
 * As a user I should be able to logout.
+* Change folder structure for picture, folder in assets or root folder and without pathway, only file name.

 # Creator
 [Per Baltzar](https://github.com/perbaltzar)